opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

    $ wget -nc https://cloud-images.ubuntu.com/releases/16.04/release/ubuntu-16.04-server-cloudimg-amd64-disk1.img -P {ANY_DIR}
    $ wget -nc http://repository.cloudifysource.org/cloudify/4.0.1/sp-release/cloudify-manager-premium-4.0.1.qcow2 -P {ANY_DIR}

-Once all these images are pulled, save the images, copy to the Test Host, and then load the Dovetail image and all dependent images at the Test Host.
+Once all these images are pulled, save the images, copy them to the Test Host, and then load the Dovetail image and all dependent images at the Test Host.

 At the online host, save the images with the command below.